 Each year Northwestern College offers NWC students the opportunity to study abroad during the summer term with an NWC faculty leader.
 These programs are short-term, usually two to three weeks, and are designed by members of the NWC faculty who determine the location, content and disciplinary focus of the program.
-These programs are also designed specifically to meet the general education cross-cultural requirement and earn at least three - four credits.
+These programs are also designed to meet the general education cross-cultural requirement and earn at least three credits.
 They differ from semester study abroad and off-campus programs in that they are short-term, completely administered by NWC, and led by NWC faculty members.
 SSA programs provide an excellent opportunity for students to engage a culture different from their own within the comfort of an intimate group and NWC faculty-led environment.
-The short-term nature enables students to both study abroad and seek employment over the summer months.
-Also, the summer timeline means that the programs do not overlap with academic year opportunities and responsibilities.
+The summer timeline means that the programs do not overlap with academic year opportunities and responsibilities.
 Past SSA destinations include China, Czech Republic, Ecuador, France, Germany, Great Britain, India, Israel, Italy, Ireland, Jamaica, Japan, Mexico, Oman, Poland, Romania, Russia, South Africa, Taiwan, Thailand, Tanzania, and Turkey.